Rafael Devers Player Props: Red Sox vs. Yankees

-Rafael Devers and his .370 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Boston Red Sox against the New York Yankees and Gerrit Cole on June 9 at 7:05 PM ET.
+On Saturday, Rafael Devers (.378 on-base percentage in past 10 games, 76 points above season-long percentage) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 7:35 PM ET.

+He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and an RBI) against the Yankees.

 Rafael Devers Game Info & Props vs. the Yankees